Sudan entry requirements for Bahrain passport holders

 Frequently asked questions

-No. There is no visa on arrival for Bahraini citizens.
-You must obtain a visa from a Sudanese embassy or consulate before traveling.
+No. Bahraini passport holders are not eligible for visa on arrival.
+You must obtain a visa before traveling from a Sudanese embassy or consulate.

 Official sources